-Home ➔ ADHD Struggles ➔ Planning ➔ When Your Brain Won’t Map Things Out
+Home ➔ ADHD Struggles ➔ Planning ➔ The Troubles With ADHD & Planning

 ADHD-friendly planning is about reducing overwhelm and supporting your brain’s strengths — not forcing it to work like everyone else’s.